CodingItWrong/docs/Talk Proposals/Stop Worrying.md

 ## Abstract

 Is your life as a developer characterized by worry?
 Mine is.
 But we don't have to be stuck there, because worry can be a pointer to what we need to change.
-At this talk we'll discuss what you can do about your stress over schedule slips, defects, wasted testing effort, or building the wrong thing.
+At this talk we'll discuss what you can do about your stress over schedule slips, defects, difficult-to-write tests, or building the wrong thing.
 You'll learn to apply agile development practices that will help turn your fear into confidence.

 ## Description